If you are thinking of getting a Cocker Spaniel, you need to know about the common health problems that may affect this dog breed.

 Ear infections are common in Cocker Spaniels because of their long, floppy ears.

 A typical sign of ear infection in dogs is a foul-smelling, waxy or pus-like discharge from the ear.
 The ear will be painful.
 As a result, the dog will scratch the affected ear incessantly and rub it against furniture or on the floor.

 There will also be a lot of violent head-shaking, and the dog will tilt his head to the painful side.
 It will most likely cry out if you touch his ear.

+Many owners complain that their Cocker Spaniels’ ears stink, and that’s probably because of chronic infections.
 To avoid ear infections in your Cocker Spaniel, keep his ears dry and clean his ears regularly.

 Congenital deafness sometimes occurs in American Cocker Spaniels and can affect one or both ears.